esthermations/movie-faceoff/README.md

 # movie-faceoff

 Basically this is a really dumb way to rank your favourite movies.
 Or songs, or anything else, I guess.
-It has a simple ELO implementation which I'm like 99% sure is wrong, and one movie "beats" another when you say you like it more.
+It uses ELO and pits movies against eachother in a fight where you decide the winner by saying you like one more than the other.
+It's kind of hardcore, honestly.

 ## Prerequisites